 - Improving cardiovascular endurance.

-- Producing endorphins—chemicals that can help children feel more peaceful and happy and can increase self-esteem, mental clarity, and brain function.
+- Producing endorphins—chemicals that can help children feel more peaceful and happy.
+They can also increase self-esteem and mental clarity, and enhance brain functioning.

 - Decreasing the risk of serious illnesses later in life, including type 2 diabetes and high blood pressure.